 So you've already been to the pumpkin patches, and you're ready to take Halloween to the next level; you're ready, in fact, to put it in motion.
-Well, we know seven deadly ways to take this haunt on the road – or the sea – with everything from an old-fashioned train ride through fields of pumpkins, to a spooky tour through the bowels of a haunted ship, to a scream-filled hay ride through fields of zombies.
+Well, we know several deadly ways to take this haunt on the road before it's time to trick-or-treat, with everything from an old-fashioned train ride through fields of pumpkins, to a spooky tour through the bowels of a haunted ship, or even a scream-filled hay ride through fields of zombies.
 Whatever Halloween means to your family, you can make it a ride at one (or more) of these vehicular annual haunts.
-After all, the family that guns down armies of zombies together stays together.
+After all, the family that hunts down armies of zombies together stays together.

 Subscribe to our free weekly newsletter to keep up with all of the Halloween fun coming up this season!

 Admission free; Each activity $5

 This train isn't haunted, but it spends 12 minutes meandering autumnally among the pumpkins.
 In addition to the Pumpkin Train, kids can jump in a moon bounce, go on a hay ride, play carnival games, get their faces painted, and pick pumpkins at Irvine Park Railroad (most activities $5).
 Be sure to check the coupon page before heading over.

 The Pumpkin Patch is located just behind the train station, and admission is free, but the County of Orange charges a gate entrance fee ($5) to drive into Irvine Regional Park.

 Weekends October 7 - 29, 2017

 $45-$55; Ride only $25